go-go-golems/oak/pkg/doc/topics/03-pattern-matcher-and-ast-guide.md

 ## Troubleshooting

+Verify language and input context; prefer CLI for large files when exploring.

 - No matches with structure-heavy patterns?
 Start by inspecting the Lisp AST with:
   ```bash
   go run ./cmd/oak ast --language go --format lisp ./yourfile.go | less